techqueria/website/.github/CONTRIBUTING.md

 #### Blog updates

-Make sure to always turn comments on and add or reference a person from the `/team` page as the author so they can get proper credit.
+Make sure to always turn comments on and reference the author so they can get proper credit.

 > Example: `content/english/news/2016-07-19-community-building.md`